-77 For any given TOE of the ST19W platform, the TSP identifies the following subjects:

-S.TRUST STM trusted process always activated by a power on of the TOE.
+- 78 For the ST19NA18, the TSP identifies the following subjects: - S.TRUST ST trusted process always activated by a power on of the TOE.
 This process exhibits three different behaviours according to the TOE configuration.
-Please note that this process denotes all the active resources of the TOE controlled by the TSF, not only the executing DSW.

-S.PLAIN Untrusted process activated by S.TRUST.
-This process denotes all the active resources of the TOE not controlled by the TSF, notably the SICESW in USER configuration.

-S.LIB STM trusted functional process activated during a call to execute a service available in the STM library when the TOE is in USER configuration.
-This process denotes only the executing DSW.

-S.ANY

-Any human user that can get access to the TOE either locally (i.e. that interacts with the TOE via TOE devices) or remotely (i.e. that interacts with the TOE via another IT product) when the TOE is in any configuration.
+Please note that this process denotes all the active resources of the TOE controlled by the TSF, not only the executing DSW. - S.PLAIN Untrusted process activated by S.TRUST.
+This process denotes all the active resources of the TOE not controlled by the TSF, notably the SICESW in USER configuration. - S.LIB ST trusted functional process activated during a call to execute a service available in the ST library when the TOE is in USER configuration.
+This process denotes only the executing DSW. - S.ANY Any human user that can get access to the TOE either locally (i.e. that interacts with the TOE via TOE devices) or remotely (i.e. that interacts with the TOE via another IT product) when the TOE is in any configuration.